Sitiaro/Phisher-X/README.md

 Once this is done, click on 'shell' and enter this: php -S 0.0.0.0:80

-**If it shows a request not found then skip the above mentioned step.**
+**If it shows a request not found then skip the above mentioned step and start the tool first.
+Once the tool starts and you select whatever page you want to use, input the above mentioned command.**

 A new window will pop up right above the shell option.
 Once it does, click the big green play button on your replit page and watch it work~